CleverXHQ/frontent-task/README.md

 5. Create an API for the main search field, user should be able to search any field.

+6. In the `/list` API, add the industries filter and it should function same as countries filter.

-6. Review the provided code in `server/index.js` and make any necessary improvements or modifications.
+7. Review the provided code in `server/index.js` and make any necessary improvements or modifications.

-7. Feel free to add error handling, logging, or any other improvements you see fit in the existing code.
+8. Feel free to add error handling, logging, or any other improvements you see fit in the existing code.

-8. Once you are done, submit your completed code or a link to your repository.
+9. Once you are done, submit your completed code or a link to your repository.

 Happy coding!
 If you have any questions, feel free to reach out on wellfound.